yanakachur-se/sda-final-project/README.md

 To start the frontend server run `npm start` from the `frontend` directory.
 Make sure that database and backend server are also running so that the frontend can interact with the backend.
 When working on the frontend, open the `frontend` folder in your favorite Javascript IDE.

-### Inviting collaborators

-The following should be done by one person in each group.

-Now that you have a repo, you can start inviting your group members as collaborators so that they can work with you on your repo.
-Go to `Settings` -> `Members` and then add your group members via their usernames.

-## FAQ

-### How can I connect to running database from terminal

-Sometimes you might want to inspect the tables, run raw queries, seed the database, check that a certain backend action has been performed correctly.
-To do that you can simply run the following command

-`docker run -it --network host postgres:11-alpine psql -h localhost -U skeleton_user -p 5433 -W skeleton`

-Use the password specified in `docker-compose.yaml`.